 The research shows that religious belief has a powerful impact on wellbeing.
 We don’t believe in God as a form of therapy, but we believe that we live life most fully with God at the centre.
 As the model Te Whare Tapa Wha shows, the doorway to wellbeing is through the spiritual “wall” of our “house”.
+Our wellbeing programmes, then, should be distinctive for at least two things: a foundation in spiritual wellbeing, and a focus on relational, rather than individualistic, wellbeing.

 This rich programme provides hundreds of detailed lessons, their own stories and story books, assemblies, parent information, online staff training and meditations.
 It is based around five key ideas: Don’t forget to let love in; Too much selfie isn’t healthy; Don’t rub it in, rub it out; Fake is a mistake; “No way through” isn’t true.
 The free trial allows you a generous range of materials to test out.
 Have a look at it for yourself!